csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 ### importance curves

 - **pdp plots** - marginals (force value of plotted var to be what you want it to be)
    - separate into **ice plots**  - marginals for instance
      - average of ice plots = pdp plot
      - sometimes these are centered, sometimes look at derivative
    - both pdp ice suffer from many points possibly not being real
+   - [totalvis: A Principal Components Approach to Visualizing Total Effects in Black Box Models](https://link.springer.com/article/10.1007/s42979-021-00560-5) - visualize pdp plots along PC directions
 - possible solution: **Marginal plots M-plots** (bad name - uses conditional, not marginal)
   - only use points conditioned on certain variable
   - problem: this bakes things in (e.g. if two features are correlated and only one important, will say both are important)